 Sensor Systems for Bioprocess Monitoring

 Hamilton process sensors are well known for high quality, long life, unique features, and competitive pricing.
 In order to meet these rigorous requirements, we are constantly striving to find new ways to design our sensors.
-As a result of the extensive work by our research and development department, Hamilton is able to offer outstanding solutions for pH, dissolved oxygen, cell density, conductivity and ORP monitoring.
+As a result of the extensive work by our research and development department, Hamilton is able to offer outstanding solutions for pH, dissolved oxygen, dissolved carbon dioxide, cell density, conductivity and ORP monitoring.

 Should CO2 Be a Critical Process Parameter?